SudShekhar/pet-projects/README.md

 A simple chrome application that catches all abuses listed on a page and highlights them in different ways.

+## Walmart Price Alert
+A django app made for an internal walmart hackathon.
+The app is basically a user driven discount-model ecommerce store.
+You like a product, you 'request' a discount on it.
+Others who also want a discount do the same.
+Eventually, the number of people requesting the discount reach a certain mass that the manufacturer/vendor can give a discount.
+Note: the app is in no way production ready and it comes with no warranty.

 Resources used:

 1) https://developer.chrome.com/extensions/samples